-The past few years have seen significant effort devoted to obtaining heating prescriptions (or, in other words, the ion-to-electron energy partition) in collisionless plasmas using kinetic theories, which may better describe SMBH accretion flows.
-The aforementioned subgrid heating prescriptions were first obtained from nonrelativistic gyrokinetic simulations \citep[e.g.,][]{Howes_2010}.
-Later works using nonrelativistic reduced MHD \citep{Kawazura_2019,Kawazura_2022} suggested that at small scales, where compressive and Alfv\'enic turbulent cascades decouple, ions are preferentially heated over electrons via compressive fluctuations \citep[e.g.,][]{Kawazura_2019,kawazura_etal_2020}.
+The past few years have seen significant effort devoted to obtaining heating prescriptions (or, in other words, the ion-to-electron energy partition) in collisionless plasmas using results from kinetic theory, which may better describe SMBH accretion flows.
+The aforementioned subgrid heating prescriptions {were obtained from nonrelativistic gyrokinetic (GK) theory \citep[e.g.,][]{Howes_2010}, and numerically from hybrid GK, with fluid electrons and kinetic ions \citep[e.g.,][]{Kawazura_2019}.
+Later works using hybrid GK \citep{,kawazura_etal_2020} and nonrelativistic reduced MHD \citep{Kawazura_2022}} suggested that at small scales, where compressive and Alfv\'enic turbulent cascades decouple, ions are preferentially heated over electrons via compressive fluctuations.
 They also argued that in MRI turbulence the power of compressive fluctuations is significantly larger than that of Alfv\'enic fluctuations \citep{Kawazura_2022} for the case of a strong azimuthal (i.e.,\ toroidal) mean magnetic field threading an accretion disk.
-In addition, fully kinetic particle-in-cell (PIC) simulations of isolated relativistic magnetic reconnection (without turbulence) parametrized the heating ratio with respect to the plasma magnetization \citep{Werner_2017}.
+In addition, fully kinetic Particle-in-Cell (PIC) simulations of isolated relativistic magnetic reconnection (without turbulence) parametrized the heating ratio with respect to the plasma magnetization \citep{Werner_2017}.
 Finally, a series of externally driven relativistic-turbulence PIC simulations \citep[e.g.,][]{Zhdankin_2019,Zhdankin_2021} revealed that the type of driving (solenoidal or compressive) influences the resulting energy partition between ions and electrons, with compressive driving providing more energy to ions.
 In this context, a fully consistent investigation of realistically driven turbulent, collisionless plasma accretion (down to the kinetic scales) characterizing the ion-to-electron heating ratio is still missing.
 The kinetic modeling of MRI-driven turbulence has the potential to address the problem of energy partition in accretion disks around black holes without ad-hoc prescriptions for the type of turbulent driving present in such systems, while also capturing electron and ion dynamics up to the relativistic energies expected in these environments.